Inubaka: Recurring characters

-Chizuru, a smug and spoiled customer of Woofles, desires a Chihuahua after holding a puppy at the store, irritating Suguri.
-Her senior golden retriever Ricky alerts Suguri to a Chihuahua's heart condition before passing away, prompting Chizuru to adopt the Chihuahua named Melon.
-She becomes close friends with Suguri azind takes a hostess job to cover Melon's medical expenses.
-Despite her caring side, Chizuru exhibits bullying behavior towards others.
+Chizuru, a smug and spoiled customer of Woofles, desires a Chihuahua after holding a puppy at the store and becomes demanding, irritating Suguri.
+Her senior golden retriever, Ricky, alerts Suguri to a Chihuahua's heart condition before passing away, prompting Chizuru to adopt the Chihuahua Melon.
+She becomes close friends with Suguri and takes a hostess job to cover Melon's medical expenses.
+Despite her caring side, Chizuru often exhibits bullying behavior towards others.